Skip to main content

 FieldRequiredDescription

-pattern.regexYesJava-compatible regular expression
+pattern.regexYesJava-compatible regular expression (validated at creation time)

 pattern.actionYesLOG, MASK, BLOCK, WARN, or HUMAN_REVIEW_REQUIRED